tektoncd/cli/docs/cmd/tkn_task_describe.md

 ## tkn task describe

-Describes a task in a namespace
+Describe a Task in a namespace

 ***Aliases**: desc*